Skip to main content

 Section 4.2 Displacement

-Let \(\vec r_i\) be the position at instant \(t=t_i\) and \(\vec r_f\) at instant \(t=t_f\text{.}\) From the vector triangle in the figure, it is clear that \(\vec r_i + \Delta \vec r \) equals \(\vec r_f \text{,}\) since both take you from \(O \) to the final location.
+We can write displacement vector in terms of the position vectors of the initial and final points.
+Let \(\vec r_i\) be the position at when the particle is at \(i\) and \(\vec r_f\) when at \(f\text{.}\) From the vector triangle \(Oif\) in Figure 4.7, it is clear that \(\vec r_i + \Delta \vec r \) equals \(\vec r_f \text{,}\) since both take you from \(O \) to the final location.
 Therefore, displacement vector, \(\Delta \vec r\) will be

-\begin{equation} \Delta \vec r = \vec r_f - \vec r_i. \tag{4.2.1} \end{equation}
+\begin{equation} \Delta \vec r = \vec r_f - \vec r_i. \tag{4.10} \end{equation}

 It is easier to do the algebra of subtraction using the coordinate representations of the two position vectors.
 Let